HardlyDifficult/Tutorials/Chapter1.md

 </details>

-## 1.29) Assign an enemy layer

-Create a layer for Enemy and assign it to the Spike Ball prefab.
+## 1.30) Disable collisions between enemies

+Update the collision matrix, disabling enemy to enemy collisions.

 <details><summary>How</summary>

+Assign an enemy layer:

  - Menu Edit -> Project Settings -> Tags and Layers.
    - Under 'Layers' add "Enemy" to one of the empty 'User Layer' slots.